matomo-org/developer-documentation/docs/4.x/tests-in-depth-faq.md

 You can use the [configuration object](/guides/piwiks-ini-configuration) as usual and set any specific ini setting before executing the test.

-You don't need to reset the ini after each test as this is done automatically for you.
+In integration tests you don't need to reset the config ini after each test as this is done automatically.
+In system tests the ini change is kept for all tests in the same class unless you manually undo the ini change.

 You can find an example in the [BlobReportLimitingTest](https://github.com/matomo-org/matomo/blob/4.4.0/tests/PHPUnit/System/BlobReportLimitingTest.php#L194-L216).